The Complete Guide to Veneers: Everything You Need to Know

 How to Care for Your Veneers

-While the veneer process is not very painful, your gums might feel a little tender as they’re usually pushed back slightly to make room for the veneer placement.
+While the process is not very painful, your gums might feel a little tender as they’re usually pushed back slightly to make room for the veneer placement.
 Once your gums feel normal, you can continue with your regular oral care regimen.

-The best way to care for your veneers is:
+The best way to care for them:

 - Always use a good quality toothbrush and toothpaste